masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Function call order

-A functions can be added to an unamed tuple.
-Those functions can have different number of arguments.
-When calling the tuple, the first function that matches the number or aguments is called.
+Functions can be added to an unnamed tuple.
+Those functions can have a different number of arguments.
+When calling the tuple, the first function that matches the number of arguments is called.
 The function call order also considers types, this is addressed in the [07-typesystem](07-typesystem.md) section.